All Episodes

 Sad.

-But take your calls.
+I'm going to take your calls.

-I promise I will when I return.
+I promise I will want to return.

 We'll be right back after this.

-Welcome back, ladies and gentlemen to the Rush Limbaugh show.
+Welcome back, ladies and gentlemen, to the Rush Limbaugh Show.

-It's Dugar Bansky filling in for Rush 1-800-282-2882 is the phone number.
+It's Dugar Mansky filling in for Rush 1-800-282-2882 is the phone number.

-The notion that redistribution of wealth, redistribution of your earnings, state control of vital industries, central planning, so social engineering.
+Look, central to Democrat philosophy is class warfare, the notion that redistribution of wealth, redistribution of your earnings, state control of vital industries, central planning, social engineering.

-These Democrats tell you that all of this would have worked in the USSR if it had not been except for the obstructionism of the Russian Tea Party, which which all right, let's go to the call.
+These Democrats tell you that all of this would have worked in the USSR if it had not been except for the obstructionism of the Russian Tea Party, which.

 Let's take a call, shall we?